Impeachment of Robert Harley, Earl of Oxford: Release

 In April 1717 the Whig leadership, now completely dominant in British politics, suffered a major falling out when Lord Townshend was dismissed from the government after a power struggle with James Stanhope.
 His ally and brother-in-law Robert Walpole resigned along with his supporters, triggering the Whig Split.
 Walpole now sought to cultivate Tory support in his bid to build a strong opposition to the government.
 To try and head this off, the government Whigs sought to try and secure from Harley a statement of his future good conduct in exchange for his release.
 As he felt this implied he was not innocent, he refused this offer.

 In May 1717, Harley's supporters brought forward a motion that his either a trial should be held or he should be released.
 Walpole was still a member of the committee delegated to investigate Harley's case.
 He now assured Harley's ally William Bromley that he would work to halt the impeachment.
 Another Harley backer, Lord Harcourt, moved that the House should first consider the more serious charge of High Treason, rather than the lesser high crimes and misdemeanors.
 This wrongfooted the government, who had not prepared any evidence on this issue.

 By the set trial date of 24 June the government was not ready to present its case.
 Harcourt then moved that the Harley should be discharged.
 This led to lengthy debates in both the Lords and the Commons, where Whig Thomas Miller demanded that Harley should be punished for abandoning the Catalans, who without British help had been defeated at Barcelona.
 In his final intervention in Parliament, the Duke of Marlborough, who had suffered a stroke the previous year, voted against Harley.
 However the Lords chose to acquit Harley on 1 July, and he was released.

 Aftermath

 King George showed his own feelings, by immediately banishing Harley from attending him at court.
-Harley largely retired from political life, dedicating himself to his artistic and literary interests.
-Although Walpole himself later faced the threat of impeachment, this was not carried through.
+Harley largely retired from political life, dedicating himself to his artistic and literary interests until his death in 1724.
+Although Walpole himself later faced the threat of impeachment during the later stages of his government, this was not carried through.
 Harley was the last British chief minister to be impeached.